kartik2406/instafood/README.md

 ### Known issues

-- The third party API at times fails, wanted to swithc to google API but was facing issues as it said I needed billed account.
+- The third party API fails at times, wanted to switch to google API but was facing issues as it said I needed billed account.